plskeggs/sdk-nrf/samples/cellular/nrf_cloud_coap_multi_service/README.rst

 If you disable both GNSS and cellular-based location tracking, location tracking is completely disabled.

 .. note::
-  MQTT should only be used with applications that need to stay connected constantly or transfer data frequently.
+  CoAP should only be used with applications that need to stay connected constantly or transfer data frequently.
-  While this sample does allow its core features to be slowed or completely disabled, in real-world applications, you should carefully consider your data throughput and whether MQTT is an appropriate solution.
+  While this sample does allow its core features to be slowed or completely disabled, in real-world applications, you should carefully consider your data throughput and whether CoAP is an appropriate solution.
   If you want to disable or excessively slow all of these features for a real-world application, other solutions, such as the `nRF Cloud Rest API`_, may be more appropriate.

 Customizing GNSS antenna configuration